 When Trevor joined Healing Hands Landscaping, the team welcomed him with open arms.
 “Trevor has an incredible personality, is full of laughter and fits in really well,” says Kenchington.
 Inclusive hiring is something Kenchington always knew she wanted to do, knowing that it would bring many benefits to her company and team.
 “I encourage diversity, it has added strength to our team.”

-RWA provided important hiring support, helping with the interview and onboarding process.
+Important hands-on support during the recruitment, interview and onboarding process was provided by BACI’s Employment Services & Training (BEST), one of RWA’s local employment agency partners in Burnaby, B.C.
 “Trevor was the ideal candidate, with previous experience in the industry and enthusiasm for the position,” shares Kenchington.

 According to a recent survey conducted by the Centre for Inclusion and Citizenship at the University of British Columbia, employers who hire through RWA rate their employees with an intellectual disability or ASD as well as or better than the average employee in regards to getting along with coworkers (96%) and contributing to positive workplace morale and spirit (96%).
 Often, businesses don’t recognize these benefits; RWA works to increase labour force participation of people with an intellectual disability or ASD by educating businesses on how hiring inclusively can benefit their bottom line.